Duke of Maura

 Duke of Maura (Ducado de Maura) is a hereditary title of Spanish nobility, accompanied by the dignity of Grandee.
 It was created on 19 June 1930 by King Alfonso XIII in favor of Gabriel Maura Gamazo, historian and politician, to honor the late Antonio Maura y Montaner, five times prime minister of Spain.

+The marriage of the 1st Duke of Maura to Julia de Herrera y Herrera, 5th Countess of La Mortera, united both titles in the same family; thus, the title of Count of Mortera has been used as the official title of the heirs of the Dukedom.

 Creation

 On June 20, 1930, the Gaceta de Madrid published the following Royal Decree:

 On the advice of the Minister of Grace and Justice and, after hearing my Council of Ministers, I hereby decree the following:

 Article 1.
 In order to honor the memory of Mr. Antonio Maura y Montaner, a title of the Kingdom is hereby created, bearing the name of Duke of Maura, accompanied by the dignity of Grandee, which is granted to Mr. Gabriel Maura y Gamazo, for himself, his children, and legitimate successors.

 Article 2.
 The Government shall submit the appropriate draft law to the Cortes, so that this grant may be deemed free of charge.